Notes on cities

-Me at the post office dropping wet package which just recently fell into the swamp and a postman looking at me and I guess just trying to understand what have just happened.. (my package looks sad and it’s from ‘hotelDROOG’ by the way)
+Me at the post office dropping wet package which just recently fell into the puddle and a postman looking at me and I guess just trying to understand what have just happened.. (my package looks sad and it’s from ‘hotelDROOG’ by the way)

 He asks: do you know what does DROOG means in Dutch?

 It seems, that every single thing has knowledge here.
 Metro has knowledge.
 Streets have knowledge.
 People have knowledge.
 Animals have knowledge.
 Even, I believe, objects have knowledge too here.

 I always listen 'Music for the Airports' by Bryan Eno when I'm at the airport waiting for the flight.
 And if you listen to it in the plane, you can even think, that the plane seats are making this music.

 We had a very sonorous bird in our yard last summer.
 He would not sing when the space was filled with other sounds.
 Only when everything would slow down he would start the performance.
 After listening to it constantly, I decided to record his voice in different times of the day and made a mixtape out of it.
 Winter music.

 Central City Library was full of homeless people and the Train Station was full of people with expensive clothes eating their nice meals.
 Such a difference to what I used to see in other places.